 Red light therapy shines red light wavelengths (620-750 nm) through human skin to elicit certain effects in the underlying tissue.
-It usually uses a whole panel of red light or a LED panel.
+It usually uses a whole panel of red light or an LED panel.

-Treatment sessions are usually short, lasting only seconds to minutes in duration, and are usually conducted every other day for weeks to months.
+Treatment sessions tend to be short, lasting only seconds to minutes in duration, and are usually conducted every other day for weeks to months.

 Surprisingly, unlike many other treatments used to address similar conditions, there are virtually no reported side effects.